How To Recover A Lost Book Manuscript After Publishing

 The link will take you to the content page for your book.

-Now scroll down to the section “Kindle eBook Preview.”
+In the content tab, scroll down to the bottom section “Kindle eBook Preview.”

 Download a Kindle ebook to recover a lost book manuscript